Welcome to today's edition of the Rush 24-7 podcast.

 It is an arm of every American and international leftist organization.

-It is a partisan political organization, and it has as its objective to destroy, discredit, and impugn anything that is not leftist or liberal.
+It is a partisan political organization, and it has, as its objective, to destroy, discredit, and impugn anything that is not leftist or liberal.

-You can give money to Media Matters and get a charitable deduction for it, and yet they are engaging in partisan political activity.
+And give money to Media Matters and get a charitable deduction for it, and yet they are engaging in partisan political activity.

 Somebody's going to have to do something about this.